Rubin Braunstein

+Early life and education

 Braunstein was raised in New York City.
 He earned a doctorate in physics from Syracuse University in 1954.

+Career

-He then joined the research laboratory of the RCA Corporation, which was among the most active industrial laboratories at the time.
+After university, he joined the research laboratory of the RCA Corporation, which was among the most active industrial laboratories at the time.
 In the following decade at RCA Laboratories he published broadly on semiconductor physics and technology.
 Beyond his seminal work with light emission from III-V semiconductors, in 1964 he exploited newly invented lasers to publish the first paper on two-photon absorption in semiconductors.
 Typically, only individual photons (particles of light) with some minimum energy are absorbed by a given semiconductor.
 For very high intensity beams of light, two photons, each with half that minimum energy, can be absorbed simultaneously.
 He also published highly cited foundation papers on the electronic, optical, and vibrational properties of III-V semiconductors, silicon, and germanium.

 In 1964 Braunstein became a professor of physics at University of California, Los Angeles (UCLA), where he remained for the rest of his career.
 His research there continued his RCA work with optoelectronic properties of semiconductors as well as contributions related to the optical properties of highly transparent materials such as tungstate glasses.
 Some of Braunstein's work was theoretical, including the proposal that neutral atoms could be scattered by a sufficiently intense standing wave of light.
 Since light is an electromagnetic wave, it had long been known that charged particles like electrons would be scattered.
 The effect with neutral atoms is much weaker, but was finally observed nearly 20 years after the proposal of Braunstein and his co-authors.

 Braunstein was selected as a Fellow of the American Physical Society in 1964.